-The greatest treasure in the collection is the famous Lady with the Unicorn (Dame à la Licorne) tapestry series.
-Made in the 15th and early 16th century, the series of six tapestries is believed to be an allegory of the five senses.
-However, the meaning of the sixth tapestry with the inscription "À mon seul désir" ("To my sole desire") is still a mystery to scholars.
-These exquisitely detailed tapestries were created in the "millefleurs" ("thousand flowers") style of the time.
+The museum's greatest treasure is the Lady with the Unicorn (Dame à la Licorne) tapestry series.
+Made in the 15th and early 16th century, these exquisitely detailed tapestries were created in the "millefleurs" ("thousand flowers") style of the time.
 Intricate patterns of flowers are interwoven among birds, rabbits, monkeys, and friendly dogs.

 Official site: https://www.musee-moyenage.fr/en/home.html

 Presiding over the Latin Quarter from its slightly elevated perch on the Montagne Sainte-Geneviève (Saint-Genevieve hilltop), the Panthéon is a mausoleum that holds the tombs of France's most prominent citizens.